YMaximum/tokopedia-play-backend2/README.md

 This repo provides backend code for Tokopedia Play clone project in Generasi Gigih 3.0 created by Naufal Yassar.

 ## DATABASE SCHEMA
+MongoDB will be used for the database.
 There will be 4 collections inside the database :
 - `videos`
 - `products`
 - `comments`